DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-01-28-Normal distribution.md

 ---
-title: "A Closer Look to the Classic Bell Curve"
+title: "A Closer Look at the Classic Bell Curve"
 subtitle: "The Normal Distribution"
 categories:
   - Mathematics
 tags:
   - Data Science
   - Mathematical Modeling
   - Statistical Methods
   - Machine Learning
   - Statistical Analysis
   - Bell Curve
 author_profile: false
 classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+seo_title: "Understanding the Classic Bell Curve: The Normal Distribution"
+seo_description: "An in-depth exploration of the Normal Distribution, often called the Bell Curve, and its critical role in data science, machine learning, and statistical analysis."
+excerpt: "Discover the significance of the Normal Distribution, also known as the Bell Curve, in statistics and its widespread application in real-world scenarios."
 ---

 ![Example Image](/assets/images/normal_distribution/Bell-Curve.png)